Together in Christ: 'Believe Who Jesus Says You Are!' — Colossians 1:21-23

 Key Thought

 God's grace for us in Jesus' sacrifice means peace and complete reconciliation with God even though we have been rebellious and sinful.
-Christ now presents us to the Father as "holy and blameless as you stand before him without a single fault."
-While we know we are not that in our reality, we trust that when we confess our sins, they are forgiven and their sinful residue removed as Jesus' sacrifice once again purifies us of any sinful filth in God's reality.
+Christ now presents us to the Father as "holy and blameless as [we] stand before him without a single fault."
+While we know we are not that in our reality, we trust that when we confess our sins, they are forgiven and their sinful residue is removed by Jesus' sacrifice once again so that, in God's reality, we have been purified of any sinful filth.
 [1]

-However, because God is someone we do not see, [2], we can easily forget who we are and Whose we are.
-We also forget that the Father views every brother and sister in Christ this highly, too.
+However, because we cannot see God, [2] we can easily forget who we are and Whose we are.
+We also forget that the Father views every brother and sister in Christ as purified, too.
 Because of the high cost that Jesus paid, like us, they are "holy and blameless as [they] stand before him without a single fault."
 When we think less of ourselves than God does or are insecure in our relationship with God as our Father, we tend to act in petty, mean, uncaring, unforgiving, ungracious, and ungodly ways toward each other!
-We forget how much we are loved, so we don't love each other as we have been loved!
+We forget how much we are loved, and then we don't love each other as we have been loved!
 [3] When we forget the great love with which God has loved us, we also forget how desperately the lost world around us needs our love extended toward them so they can see Christ in us and ask us about our hope in Jesus.
 [4]

 Today's Prayer

 Dear Father, I believe You love me, but sometimes Your love seems too good to be true.
 I know my weaknesses, stumbles, flaws, and vulnerabilities.
 Sometimes, I succumb to temptation.
-However, dear God, I choose to believe You love me and that I am who Jesus says I am.
+However, dear God, I choose to believe that You love me and that I am who Jesus says I am - that I am holy and pure in Your sight.
 I choose to live into that reality with the help of the Holy Spirit.
 I believe in Your love for me and rejoice in the grace Jesus has provided me.
-I thank you in Jesus' name.
+I thank You in Jesus' name.
 Amen.

 Related Scripture Readings